-A request for a fully expedited review will be considered on its own merits: an institution should not assume that Council's willingness to conduct a fully expedited review in the same discipline at one level (e.g., a concentration in a 3-year BA) entitles it to a fully expedited review at another (e.g., a major in a 4-year BA).
-An institution will not normally be eligible for a fully expedited review if the degree is considered precedent-setting either for that institution or for the system.
-The following are the criteria to be met:
+A request for a fully expedited review will be considered on its own merits, and only if an institution meets one of the criteria for a partially expedited review.
+Council's willingness to conduct a fully expedited review in the same discipline at one level (e.g., a concentration in a 3 year BA) does not constitute a precedent for a fully expedited review at another (e.g., a major in a 4 year BA).
+An institution will not normally be eligible for a fully expedited review if the degree is considered precedent setting either for that institution or for the system.
+Examples of precedent-setting proposals are those that involve the institution offering a degree at a higher level than it offers or involving a subject area that the institution does not offer at the proposal level.
+In the process of considering a fully expedited review request, PRSC commences a desk review of the proposal.
+If that desk review identifies issues that PRSC cannot resolve without a site visit by a review team, a full review or a partially expedited review with a review team will be commissioned by Council.
+In addition to meeting the criterion for a partially expedited review, the following are the criteria to be met: